Ray, Goodman & Brown: 1992–2010

 Harry Ray suffered a fatal stroke and died on October 1, 1992, at age 45; he was again replaced by Kevin "Ray" Owens.
 Occasionally solo artist Greg Willis joined Ray, Goodman and Brown in performances (and later on records), but never became a full-time member.
 Vocalist Wade "Silky" Elliott also did a stint, before signing a solo contract with CBS Records during the 1990s and temporarily joining Blue Magic.
 With Owens's return, the trio continued to perform and tour as Ray, Goodman & Brown.
 They released two albums in 2002 and 2003, one with new material, and the other featuring re-workings of soul songs by other male vocal groups.
 These albums reunited them with former All-Platinum producer George Kerr.
 In one of their public appearances, they teamed with Gerald Alston to perform The Manhattans' hit "Kiss And Say Goodbye".

 In 2003, Goodman, Brown, Owens, and Larry "Ice" Winfree sang backup vocals for the Alicia Keys song "You Don't Know My Name", which was a No. 1 soul/R&B song.
-Alicia was so impressed with their vocals that she took them on tour with her.
-Recalls Brown: "We did every major TV show in the country — 'Good Morning America,' 'The View,' Jay Leno.
+Keys was so impressed with their vocals that she took them on tour with her.
+Recalls Brown: "We did every major TV show in the country — Good Morning America, The View, Jay Leno.
 When she played Madison Square Garden with Missy Elliott and Beyonce, she had us with her.
-I gave her the name of 'Our Angel.'
+I gave her the name of 'Our Angel'.
 She is Ray, Goodman & Brown's angel.
 She came along when things were kind of slow for us.
 I love her.
 I really do."

 In 2008, Owens, Goodman, and Brown continued to record together and tour (sometimes with Winfree), performing hits from both the Moments and Ray, Goodman and Brown.